-By placing local anaesthetic around this nerve, pain sensations in your foot and ankle can be blocked, providing you with prolonged pain relief for anything from 2 to 18 hours.
+By placing local anaesthetic around this nerve, pain sensations in your foot and ankle can be blocked, providing you with prolonged pain relief for up to 14-18 hours.

 Your anaesthetist will perform this block by performing an injection at the back of your knee, as illustrated below.
 This is commonly used alongside sedation, spinal or general anaesthetic.

-Why have a foot or ankle nerve block?
+Why have a foot and ankle nerve block?